WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 # Generating a _de novo_ assembly

 Having identified antibiotic resistance genes using `ariba`, you are now going to continue the exercise exploring the genome of 16B to identify the genomic context of the genes and see if you can find any missing genes.
 The first step is to generate a _de novo_ assembly of 16B using the `fastq` files.
-Make sure you are still in the Module 6 directory.
+Make sure you are still in the `Part_2_Genome_Annotation/` directory.

 To generate the _de novo_ assembly, you are going to use an assembly package called `Unicycler` (Wick et al., 2017, PLoS Comput Biol.
 13(10): e1005595). `Unicycler` is a comprehensive assembly pipeline that uses `SPAdes` as its core assembler, offering seamless integration and better handling of bacterial genome assembly, especially with short reads and mixed read types (paired-end, long reads).